coder/code-server/README.md

 - Get telemetry working by adding a channel for it.
 - Change a regular expression used for mnemonics so it works on Firefox.
 - Make it possible for us to load code on the client.
+- Modify the build process to include our code.

 ## License
 [MIT](LICENSE)